 When we meet people who embrace themselves, who do not compromise and who will tell you what they think openly, we call them eccentric or rebellious.

 Why do we do that?
-Because they challenge us to look in and remember who we are.
-If one isn’t ready to look in, then the interaction with such person will make us uncomfortable.
+Because they challenge us to look in and to remember who we are past the mask of conditioning.
+If one isn’t ready to look in, then the interaction with such person will feel uncomfortable.

 People go around saying “Life starts once you get out of your comfort zone”.
-I notice a lot of people saying it without understanding what they are saying.
-Uncomfortable can be good not just when trying new sports or foods but when challenging our beliefs.
+I notice a lot of people saying it without understanding its actual meaning.
+“Uncomfortable” can be good, not just when trying new sports or foods but when challenging our beliefs.

-Ever since I was a little girl.
-I liked to question things.
-To me life always seemed more than what was in front of me.
-As a young adult I invested my time in joining different religions and groups.
-The more I did that, the more I could not understand why people fought so much over what seems to me, the same thing.
+Ever since I was a little girl, I liked to question things; to me life always seemed more than what was in front of me.
+As a young adult I invested my time in joining different religions and groups, studying the occult, studying ancient history and arts.
+The more I did that, the less I could understand why people fought so much over what seems to me the same thing.
 I couldn’t imagine any God being proud of all the hate and blood shed in its name.
-The mixture of my learnings along with my own mistakes and the many hurts impose by others, led me to embrace spirituality.
-There is a saying which I believe wholeheartedly “Religion is for those who are afraid of going to hell, spirituality is for those who have been there”
+The mixture of my learnings along with my own mistakes and the many hurts imposed by others, led me to embrace spirituality.
+There is a saying which I believe wholeheartedly on “Religion is for those who are afraid of going to hell, spirituality is for those who have been there”

 Sometimes you have to go through the worst to understand the fullness of this life and your part in it.

 I am not saying leave your religion; I am simply being myself and expressing my personal experiences.
 If your religion makes you genuinely a better person; not only with those who share similar beliefs; then good for you.
 I simply believe that in order to really love something or someone you have to know it, not just conceptually but actually seek to understand it and experience it.
 The more you get to know something or someone the more your ability to understand will grow as well as your attachment; this is very true when seeking a relationship with the divine within and without.